RauGarGom/RauGarGom/README.md

     🎶 Fields of my projects: LLMs for Education, predictions in Healthcare, and analysis on Transportation and Inequality.

 ## 🌟 Featured Projects

+### ❤️ vih chatbot
+[vihsible](https://github.com/RauGarGom/llm_vih_chatbot) is a chatbot made as a final team project for the [Spanish LGTBI+ Federation](https://felgtbi.org/).
+We used Langchain with Cohere LLM in several prompts, that sent information between them in order to know which prompt is to answer the user.

+### 💡 DSTrainer
+[DSTrainer](https://github.com/RauGarGom/llm_career_trainer/blob/main/readme.md), another LLM project that uses Mistral to help users train on technical Data Science questions.
+The model evaluates the answer of the user, gives a numerical grade, and makes a follow-up question, depending on how correct the answer of the user was.

 ### 🏥 Machine Learning in Health
-[Alzheimer: A prediction tool for doctors](https://github.com/RauGarGom/ml_alzheimer_class/blob/main/Readme.md): an app I developed consisting on two classification models: a GradientBoostClassifier (accuracy of 95%), and a Convolutional Neural Network (accuracy of 87%), which detects brains with or without Alzheimer, and it's degree of advancement.
+[AI.lhz: A prediction tool for doctors](https://github.com/RauGarGom/ml_alzheimer_class/blob/main/Readme.md): an app I developed consisting on two classification models: a GradientBoostClassifier (accuracy of 95%), and a Convolutional Neural Network (accuracy of 87%), which detects brains with or without Alzheimer, and it's degree of advancement.

 Check out the app from [this link](https://ai-lzh.streamlit.app/)